 To deepen your understanding of red and white flags, engage with vexillological resources such as books, journals, websites, and museums.
 These resources provide valuable information about the history, symbolism, and design of flags from around the world.

 Attend vexillological conferences and workshops to learn from experts in the field.
-Join online forums and social media groups to connect with other flag enthusiasts.
+That said, join online forums and social media groups to connect with other flag enthusiasts.
 Visit flag museums and historical societies to view and study flags in person.

 FAQ